aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 ### 2. Yielding with Timers

 Despite best efforts, there will be times when a JavaScript tasks cannot be completed in 100 milliseconds or less because of its complexity.
-In these cases, it is a good choice to given the UI a chance to update itself before cotinuing to execute the rest of code.
+In these cases, it is a good choice to stop JavaScript execution and give the UI a chance to update itself before cotinuing to execute the rest of code.